Neutrino texture-zeros after JUNO's first results: Implications for long-baseline neutrino experiments: Texture-Zeros

 where $U_l, U_\nu$ denote the diagonalizing matrices of charged lepton and neutrino mass matrices respectively.
 In the diagonal charged lepton basis, $U_{\text{PMNS}}$ is the same as the diagonalising matrix $U_{\nu}$ of the neutrino mass matrix $M_{\nu}$.
 In this basis, it has already been established \cite{Xing:2004ik} that a symmetric Majorana neutrino mass matrix with 3 texture zeros is not compatible with neutrino oscillation data.
 This leaves us with the possible one-zero and two-zero texture mass matrices.
 Going by the counting formula in Eq. \eqref{prmtn}, we can have six possible one-zero texture and fifteen possible two-zero texture mass matrices.
 The one-zero texture mass matrices can be written as

 where $\times$ denotes non-zero arbitrary elements of $M_{\nu}$.
-Out of fifteen two-zero textures, nine were already out by neutrino oscillation and cosmology data \cite{Fritzsch:2011qv, Meloni:2014yea}.
-Therefore, we list only six possible two-zero textures that were allowed previously.
-They are listed below, using the notations of \cite{Fritzsch:2011qv}.
+Out of the fifteen two-zero textures, nine were already out by neutrino oscillation and cosmology data \cite{Fritzsch:2011qv, Meloni:2014yea}.
+However, since there are ways to relax cosmological bounds on neutrino mass \cite{Naredo-Tuero:2024sgf, Shao:2024mag}, we consider all the two-zero textures which are allowed by neutrino data prior to JUNO's results.
+This leads to seven possible two-zero textures which can be listed, using the notations of \cite{Fritzsch:2011qv}, as

 where $\times$ implies non-zero arbitrary elements of $M_{\nu}$.
 In the upcoming sections, we study the above-mentioned texture-zero mass matrices in the context of present experimental constraints, including JUNO 2025 as well as future neutrino experiments.